25 Golden Age Movies Edited by Women

 Dancing Lady, 1933, Edited by Margaret Booth

-Margaret Booth edited this sharp, rags-to-riches pre-code musical, which reestablished Crawford’s place in Hollywood and marked the motion-picture debut of acclaimed dancer Fred Astaire.
-Joan Crawford stars as Janie Barlow, who dreams of Broadway while working at a nightclub.
+Margaret Booth edited this sharp, rags-to-riches pre-code musical, which reestablished Joan Crawford’s place in Hollywood and marked the motion-picture debut of acclaimed dancer Fred Astaire.
+Crawford stars as Janie Barlow, who dreams of Broadway while working at a nightclub.
 Her dream comes true when millionaire Tod Newton, played by Crawford’s eventual husband Franchot Tone, walks in the door.
 When the nightclub gets raided, the two become acquainted, and soon Tod is giving her money and secretly funding a production that will give Janie her big break.
 Tensions rise when Tod notices Janie’s flirtatious behavior toward her director, Patch Gallagher (Clark Gable).
 Sewell’s timely edits spotlighted both Astaire’s precise footwork and Crawford’s charm.

 Mutiny on the Bounty, 1935, Edited by Margaret Booth